jukkakarvanen/kafka-streams-test-topics/examples/README.md

 [commit in KIP-470](https://github.com/apache/kafka/commit/a5a6938c69f4310f7ec519036f0df77d8022326a)

 If you want to use this topic classes with older Kafka version there are separate package which can be used with older Kafka version only modifing the package import.
-See more info: (https://github.com/jukkakarvanen/kafka-streams-test-topics)
+See more info: https://github.com/jukkakarvanen/kafka-streams-test-topics

-Happy testing.

-Testing examples in Kafka Github:
+## Testing examples in Kafka Github:

 * [WordCountDemoTest.java](https://github.com/apache/kafka/blob/trunk/streams/examples/src/test/java/org/apache/kafka/streams/examples/wordcount/WordCountDemoTest.java)
 * [TestTopicsTest.java](https://github.com/apache/kafka/blob/trunk/streams/test-utils/src/test/java/org/apache/kafka/streams/TestTopicsTest.java)

+Happy testing.